- A People’s History of Classics: Class and Greco-Roman Antiquity in Britain 1689-1939 (2019) Routledge, forthcoming. Co-written with Edith Hall.

 - ‘Classical Epic in Early Musical Theatre: The Case of Kane O’Hara’s Midas’ in Fiona Macintosh & Justine McConnell eds.
 Epic Performances from the Middle Ages into the Twenty-First Century (Oxford University Press, 2018) pp.461-475.

 - ‘Swinish Classics; a Conservative Clash with Cockney Culture’ in Stead & Hall eds.
 (Jun.
 2015), Ancient Greek and Roman Classics and the British Struggle for Social Reform (Bloomsbury) 55-78.

 - ‘British Communist Theatre and Aristophanes: The Case of Ewan MacColl and Joan Littlewood’ in Movrin & Olechowska eds.
-(2016), Classics & Communism in Theatre.
+(2018 forthcoming), Classics & Communism in Theatre.

 - ‘Between the Party and the Ivory Tower: Classics and Communism in 1930s Britain’, written with Edith Hall in David Movrin & Elżbieta Olechowska eds.
-Classics and Class: Greek and Latin Classics and Communism at School (2016).
+Classics and Class: Greek and Latin Classics and Communism at School (2016), pp.3-31.

 - The Classical Review (2016), Review of Amanda Wrigley’s Greece on Air (2015).

 - TLS – Time Literary Supplement, Review of Saunders et al. (ed.)
 Romans and Romantics (2012), Summer 2013.

 - BARS – British Association for Romantic Studies, (2013, issue 41) Review of Hopkins & Martindale (ed.)
 The Oxford History of Classical Reception in English Literature – vol. 3: 1660-1790.